afourtassi/PhonemeDiscovery/README.md

 The only dependency you need to install is the python library "Gensim".

 The code takes two arguments:
-1) a languag: 'Eng' or 'Jap' (for English and Japanese)
+1) a language: 'Eng' or 'Jap' (for English and Japanese)
 2) a segmentation type: 'gold', 'seg' or 'rand' (which stand for ideal, unsupervised and random)

-Example, the folowing command line computes the differentiation score for English using unsupervised segmentation:
+For example, the folowing command line computes the differentiation score for English using unsupervised segmentation:

 ./run.sh Eng seg

+Results go the folder "res"